Hussain Al-Hadhri: National team career

 Hussain has featured for the Oman national football team since being called up for the first time in 2006 at the age of 16.
-He has made appearances in the 2007 AFC Asian Cup, the 2008 WAFF Championship, the 2009 Gulf Cup of Nations, the 2010 FIFA World Cup qualification, the 2010 Gulf Cup of Nations, the 2014 FIFA World Cup qualification and the 2013 Gulf Cup of Nations and has represented the national team in the 2011 AFC Asian Cup qualification and the 2015 AFC Asian Cup qualification.
+He has made appearances in the 2007 AFC Asian Cup, the 2008 WAFF Championship, the 19th Arabian Gulf Cup, the 2010 FIFA World Cup qualification, the 20th Arabian Gulf Cup, the 2014 FIFA World Cup qualification and the 21st Arabian Gulf Cup and has represented the national team in the 2011 AFC Asian Cup qualification and the 2015 AFC Asian Cup qualification.